I'm A Latinx Woman & This Is What It's Like To Quarantine With My Old-School Abuela

 Advertisement

-My abuela moved to the U.S. with my grandpa in the late ‘60s, led a successful career as a cartographer, tasted the American dream, got divorced in the ‘70s, and dedicated the rest of her life to raising her two kids.
-As an 86-year-old Latina immigrant, the only thing ordinary about her is the force she still has standing at 4 foot, 11 inches.
-But she holds her traditional values close to her heart and you can see her strict upbringing glinting from the gold Virgin Mary on her neck.
+My abuela moved to the U.S. with my grandpa in the late '60s, led a successful career as a cartographer, tasted the American Dream, got divorced in the '70s, and dedicated the rest of her life to raising her two kids.
+At 86 years old and 4'11'', she still commands a formidable force.
+She holds her traditional values close to her heart and you can see her strict upbringing glinting from the gold Virgin Mary on her neck.

-She was raised in a Catholic, Chilean household with a draconian father in the ‘50s — never failing to remind me that it was a very different generation.
+She was raised in a Catholic Chilean household with a draconian father in the '50s — never failing to remind me that it was a very different generation.
 Back then, a woman’s life revolved around finding a man, getting married, and popping out kids.
-Smoking cigarettes was sternly prohibited, wearing anything but a long dress deemed a young woman a puta, a slut, and talking to boys was an unfathomable sin.
+Smoking cigarettes was sternly prohibited, wearing anything but a long dress deemed a young woman a puta (slut), and talking to boys was an unfathomable sin.
 At that time, Chile was living through a conservative political era in which an ex-dictator was elected president.
-My grandma’s upbringing was not only entrenched in her father’s right-winged politics, but the deep-seated classism that flowed through the streets of Santiago.
+My grandma’s upbringing was not only entrenched in her father’s right-wing politics, but in the deep-seated classism that flowed through the streets of Santiago.

+Can lorde write a song about dealing with your toxic fam in quarantine?— maya georgi (@mayaxgeorgi) April 28, 2020

-The second night of quarantine, when I informed my abuela I was staying the night at my boyfriend’s house (a three-minute drive away), I was terrified.
+My second night at home, when I informed my abuela I would be spending the night at my boyfriend’s house (a three-minute drive away), I was terrified.

-She closed her mouth tightly.
-I could see her trying to swallow the judgment as she stared at the TV in her room playing telenovelas.
+She closed her mouth tightly upon receiving this news.
+I could see her trying to swallow her judgment as she stared at the TV in her room playing telenovelas.
 Anxiety started crawling up my arms.
-I always hated the moment right before I left the house because it usually resulted in an explosive argument.
-When my abuela gets mad, she starts yelling so fast her words sound like a machine gun shooting from her thin lips.
+I have always hated the moment right before I left the house because it usually resulted in an explosive argument.
+When my abuela gets mad, she starts yelling so fast her words sound like a machine gun.

 Advertisement

-“You’re staying the night?” she asked, her voice piercing as it turned high-pitched.
+“You’re staying the night?” she asked, her voice becoming increasingly piercing.

 “Yes, abuela.”
 I tried not to roll my eyes.
-We both had been here before, too many times.
+We had both been here before, too many times.

 “Fine.
 Just know his father probably thinks you’re a loose girl,” she snapped.

 This wasn’t that bad, she didn’t even scream.
 So I dropped it there and left without another word.
-I was trying to fight back tears and push away the memory of her yelling her head off when I first told her I was staying the night at my boyfriend’s.
+I tried to fight back tears and push away the memory of her yelling her head off when I first told her I was staying the night at my boyfriend’s.
 To her, sleeping over confirmed that I wasn’t a virgin anymore.
-To her, I was a failure.
+And that meant I was a failure.

 It helps to remember that her opinions are skewed by outdated belief systems and to remind myself I’m not a failure — I’m a strong, autonomous woman helping redefine societal norms.
 I try to remember that in her mind, she is trying to protect, not hurt me.
 But sometimes it feels like the attempt to empathize and understand only goes one way.
 My abuela doesn't seem to want to understand how life has changed.
 If I told her about Tinder, she’d drop her crochet knitting needles and faint.
-She doesn’t get that women lead different, more freeing lives now without the same archaic bullshit patrolling our every move.
+She doesn’t get that many women lead different, freer lives now without archaic bullshit patrolling our every move.

-But in the past couple weeks of quarantine, I’ve noticed that my abuela is trying her best to find peace with the way I am.
-I have watched her stop to listen to me when I set boundaries, rather than think of her next retort.
+But in the past couple weeks of quarantine, as we spend more time together, I've seen subtle changes.
+I’ve noticed that my abuela is trying her best to find peace with the way I am.
+I've watched her stop to listen to me when I set boundaries, rather than think of her next retort.
 While the sassy comments still come every now and then, I’ve seen her attempt to stay silent sometimes and, thankfully, succeed.
 I’ve even noticed flashes of my abuela’s feminist side, like when she advised me not to take my boyfriend’s last name, should we ever get married.

 Advertisement

-She’s admitted that the fighting makes her tired, and that she doesn’t want to live her last few years with bitterness.
+She’s admitted that the fighting makes her tired, and that she doesn’t want to live her golden years with bitterness.
 A few weeks ago, on her 86th birthday, she even declared, “I’m not going to talk bad about anyone from now on.”
 Given the circumstances of the world around us, I absolutely believe her.
-She holds me tighter when I say goodnight now.
+She holds me tighter when we say goodnight now.

-The lockdown orders are not going to lift anytime soon and I won’t be getting back to the independence of my NYC apartment either.
-Just like my grandma, I’ve grown exhausted of constantly defending my way of life.
-But we're learning to coexist.
+The lockdown orders are not going to lift anytime soon, and I won’t be getting back to the independence of my NYC apartment very soon either.
+Just like my abuela, I’ve grown exhausted of constantly defending my way of life.
+But we're finally learning to coexist.

 And if my abuela can try, then I can, too.
 By being patient with her, bringing snacks up to her room, helping her finish jigsaw puzzles, and listening to her recount memories of Chile at the kitchen table.
-But most of all, by learning to listen and grapple with my roots while I have the privilege of this quiet moment with her.
+But most of all, by learning to listen and grapple with my roots while I have the privilege of this quiet time with her.

 Advertisement